 Treatment for a Zika infection resembles that for a common cold.
 Get plenty of rest and fluids and use acetaminophen (Tylenol) to reduce fever or pain.
 Using NSAIDS (Motrin, Advil, aspirin) shouldn’t be used until Dengue fever is ruled out (x).
 Some natural remedies can help get you back on your feet as well.

 Garlic contains allicin, a compound that strengthens the immune system and manages fever.
-This property of garlic makes it great for fighting bacterial, viral and contagious contaminations.
+This property of garlic makes it great for fighting bacterial, viral and contagious contamination.
 As a dietary supplement, take 650 mg twice a day with meals or as directed by a physician (x).